 Then low and behold as of by magic I get an email from Groupon asking me to run a competition on my blog and that they would pay me £50.
 So here within lies the ‘being true to yourself‘.
 I’m just like everyone else I have 3 children to feed, a home to run, a car that eats money so it would have been easy and possibly forgiveable for me to say .. yes thanks show me the money!
 But what kind of message does this put out to my followers?
 I don’t believe in the Groupon way of marketing, I don’t believe Groupon are supportive and have the best interest of the businesses at heart … so instead of taking their money I wrote this post.

 M,M & O – beeans on toast for tea 😉Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡